google-research/bleurt/checkpoints.md

   -dev_set=bleurt/test_data/ratings_dev.jsonl \
   -num_train_steps=500
 ```
-You may open the files `test_data/ratings_*.jsonl` for example of how the files should be formattted.
+You may open the files `test_data/ratings_*.jsonl` for example of how the files should be formatted.
 Internally, the script tokenizes the JSON sentences, it serializes them into TFRecord files,
 and it runs a train/eval loop.
 It saves the best model and exports it as a BLEURT checkpoint.